Qodana

 }

-This isn’t a style issue.
-It means bug fixes need to be applied in multiple places, and when they aren’t, behavior diverges silently between the two copies.
+This is not merely a style issue.
+Duplicated logic means bug fixes must be applied in multiple places, and when they aren’t, behavior silently diverges between the two copies.

-Qodana detects duplicated code across files as part of the same analysis pass that surfaces type issues and unused exports.
-When it appears in the report alongside everything else, it’s harder to deprioritize than a separate tool nobody remembers to run.
+Solution: Qodana detects duplicated code across files in the same analysis pass that runs your other checks.
+Copied blocks show up in the same report as your lint findings, so they’re harder to deprioritize than results from a separate tool nobody remembers to run.
+This integration reduces friction and helps ensure that duplicated logic will be noticed and consolidated.

 Setting up Qodana for your TypeScript project

-All five issues above are visible in Qodana’s default profile for JavaScript and TypeScript projects.
+Every type of issue we’ve described surfaces in Qodana’s default profile for JavaScript and TypeScript – no per-inspection setup, no separate tools to wire in.
 Here is a minimal qodana.yaml to get you started:

 version: "1.0"